Your child’s safety and welfare is of paramount importance, overriding all other considerations.

 St. Leonard’s Church of England Primary Academy is committed to safeguarding and promoting the welfare of children and requires all staff, volunteers and visitors to share this commitment.

-If you are concerned about the conduct of a member of staff or volunteer in our school, you must contact the Executive Head Teacher –Mr White or if the concern is with Mr White, the Chair of Governors, Mr Murray.
+If you are concerned about the conduct of a member of staff or volunteer in our school, you must contact the Executive Head Teacher –Mr White or if the concern is with Mr White, the Chair of Governors, Mr Davis.

 To safeguard children and young people we do the following: